evmts/tevm-monorepo/README.md

 - [examples/next](./examples/next/) - An example of a forge/next app using Evmts and Wagmi
 - [examples/vite](./examples/vite) - An example of a forge/vite app using Evmts and Wagmi
+- [examples/bun](./examples/bun) - An example of using EVMts with bun
 - [examples/esbuild](./examples/esbuild) - A minimalistic example of a forge/esbuild node app using Evmts and Viem
 - [examples/rollup](./examples/rollup) - An example of a forge/rollup library built with Evmts and ethers.js